-- Ford Lake and Belleville Lake impaired for excessive phosphorus - The Huron River between Argo and Geddes Dams impaired for pathogens - Malletts Creek impaired for aquatic life and habitat - Swift Run -- impaired for aquatic life and habitat - Honey Creek impaired for pathogens
+- Ford Lake and Belleville Lake impaired for excessive phosphorus - Huron River between Argo and Geddes Dams impaired for pathogens - Malletts Creek impaired for aquatic life and habitat - Swift Run -- impaired for aquatic life and habitat - Honey Creek impaired for pathogens

 An umbrella WMP was developed and revised for the entire Middle Huron River watershed in 2011.
 Click here to view the 2011 Middle Huron River Watershed Management Plan.
-That plan is in the process of being revised in sections, starting with Section 2 (Ann Arbor-Ypsilanti), which was completed in 2020.
-Section 1 (Flook Dam to Barton, Honey, Boyden, and Mill) is anticipated in late 2022 and Section 3 (Fleming Creek to French Landing Dam) is anticipated in 2024.
+That plan is in the process of being revised in sections.
+Section 2 (Ann Arbor-Ypsilanti) was completed and approved in 2020 and Section 1 was completed in 2022 and is awaiting final approval.
+Section 3 is in the process of being redeveloped but is on track for submittal to EGLE in late 2023.